Two days away from a critical primary in Michigan, Republican presidential candidate Mitt Romney detoured to Daytona International Speedway on Sunday.

 Romney said he has visited team owner Richard Childress' facilities and came away impressed by the technology.

 "I go back to the 1960s, back then when you had guys like Bobby Allison driving, they were driving stock cars," Romney said.
 "Maybe they'd taken out the passenger seat and the back seat so they can put in a restraint system and a fire extinguisher.
-But now these cars really are built from the ground up entirely by the teams themselves."
+But now these cars really are built from the group up entirely by the teams themselves."

 Romney spent time talking to team co-owners Chip Ganassi and Felix Sabates, who took Romney over to meet driver Jamie McMurray on pit lane.